 Do Not Allow Your Teen’s Friends to Bring Alcohol to Your Home

 When you set a standard in your home and then stick to it, not only are you sending a message to your kids, but also to their friends.
 By not allowing your teenager’s friends to bring alcohol in your home, you are not only helping to provide a safe environment, but also setting a strong example to any and all teens at your home.

 No matter how hard we try as parents, there may still be situations that arise when a teenager gets involved in an alcohol-related crime.
 If this happens to you, remember that there are still things you can do to help minimize the effects and get your teen back on track as quickly as possible.

 Remember that it is very important to have an experienced and knowledgeable criminal defense attorney in your corner as soon as possible.
 An attorney that has successfully represented juveniles in the court system before, like Charlie Naegle, can in having charges dropped or penalties minimized.

-To find out how Mr. Naegle can help you and your teenager, call the offices of Naegle Law Firm today at (480) 771-8144.
+To find out how Mr. Naegle can help you and your teenager, call the offices of Naegle & Crider Criminal Defense Attorneys today at 480-378-9000.